Gall Bladder And Biliary Cancers

 Radical Bile Duct Resection

-this is a complete removal of the bile duct along with its surrounding tissue for a cancer involving the bile duct or gall bladder involving the duct.
-The uppercut end is joined with the small intestine loop which is called a HEPATICOJEJUNOSTOMY
+This is a complete removal of the bile duct along with its surrounding tissue for a cancer involving the bile duct or gall bladder involving the duct.
+The upper cut end is joined with the small intestine loop which is called a HEPATICOJEJUNOSTOMY.

 Right/ Left Hepatectomy

-Major liver resection involving removal of the right or left lobe of the liver is done usually for hilar cholangiocarcinomas .
+Major liver resection involving removal of the right or left lobe of the liver is done usually for hilar cholangiocarcinomas.
 This is because the cancer may involve one side of the biliary system.
+It is common to also remove segment 1 or caudate lobe in such cases for a complete clearance of the cancer.

 Book an Appointment